crawdaddie/cv/content/_index.md

 ### Vectary — 3D developer
 Bratislava - 06/2019 - 10/2019
 - {{<kwt "threejs typescript">}}Refactoring and development of Vectary’s 3D-modelling engine (typescript and THREE.js){{</kwt>}}
-- {{<kwt webgl>}}researching modern and best-practice WebGL api usage{{</kwt>}}
-- making detailed optimisations for browser performance
+- making detailed optimisations for browser performance through extensive use of the v8 profiler in chrome's dev tools
 - responsible for developing robust importer/exporter tools for proprietary 3D file formats
-- extensive use of v8 profiler in browser dev tools

 ### Subdigital — software developer
 Bratislava - 08/2018 - 06/2019
-- Design and development of software components of digitally-enhanced architectural models and installations
+- Design and development of hardware software components of digitally-enhanced architectural models and installations
 - building prototypes that helped Subdigital develop new clients
-- responsibility for architecture of hardware and software components of installations
 - {{<kwt hardware>}}building sensors and controllers with arduino and raspberry pi{{</kwt>}}
 - {{<kwt "nodejs typescript html css">}}building backends with node.js and typescript, user interfaces with vanillajs{{</kwt>}}
 - {{<kwt "numpy matplotlib">}}Mathematical modelling to optimise custom tools in Grasshopper for Rhino (also using numpy for prototyping solutions){{</kwt>}}